This post may include affiliate links. Thank you for your support.

 - 2 TBS Fresh Thyme Leaves

-- 1 Lemon – juice and zest
+- 1 whole Lemon – juice and zest

-- ½ Cup Heavy Cream or Half-and-Half – or more to taste
+- ½ Cup Heavy Cream OR Half-and-Half – or more to taste

 - ¾ Cup Freshly Grated Parmesan